-Verizon Prepaid is a no-contract prepaid cell phone carrier that is owned and operated by Verizon directly.
+Verizon Prepaid is prepaid cell phone service offered by Verizon.

 Verizon Prepaid offers four total plans.